lindaprotocol/documentation-en/docs/developers/issue-workflow.md

 # Issue Specification and Guidelines

-We encourage community contributors to actively participate in raising and discussing Issues for java-tron.
-You can submit any problems you encounter or new ideas you have as an Issue Participating in Issue discussions or helping to provide solutions will drive java-tron in a better direction.
-We sincerely thank you for every contribution you make to java-tron.
+We encourage community contributors to actively participate in raising and discussing Issues for java-linda.
+You can submit any problems you encounter or new ideas you have as an Issue Participating in Issue discussions or helping to provide solutions will drive java-linda in a better direction.
+We sincerely thank you for every contribution you make to java-linda.

 ## Submitting an Issue

-If you encounter a problem or find a **Bug** while using java-tron, we welcome you to submit an Issue Please follow these rules to ensure efficient processing:
+If you encounter a problem or find a **Bug** while using java-linda, we welcome you to submit an Issue Please follow these rules to ensure efficient processing:

 ### 1. Search Existing Issues